BiGCAT-UM/BiGCaT-Teaching/index.md

 This repository has a collection of tutorials and lectures related to the tools provided by or contributed to by the Department of
 Bioinformatics - BiGCaT at Maastricht University.

+You can find the collection of materials available on TeSS, ELIXIR's Training Portal, [here](https://tess.elixir-europe.org/content_providers/department-of-bioinformatics-bigcat-maastricht-university).

 Introductory Lectures
 -----------------------
 * [Epigenetics and Gene Regulation](Lectures/Bioinformatics Lectures/2013_Epigenetics-Chris_Evelo.pdf)